 Before the advent of public education, there were two primary ways children were educated: parental education (for most people) and private tutoring (for the wealthy).
 For much of human history and in most civilizations, home-based education was the norm.

-In the United States, school systems remained largely private and decentralized until the 1840s, even though there were many loosely structured community schools scattered throughout the country.
+In the United States, school systems remained largely private and decentralized until the 1840’s.
+This is despite the fact that there were many loosely structured community schools scattered throughout the country.
 During the 19th century, more and more states eventually created compulsory education laws.

-But even after public classroom education became more common, many well-known people were educated at home: inventors Thomas Edison and Alexander Graham Bell, authors Laura Ingalls Wilder and Robert Frost, presidents Theodore Roosevelt, Woodrow Wilson, and Franklin Roosevelt, and military leader Douglas MacArthur.
+But even after public classroom education became more common, many well-known people were educated at home.
+These include inventors Thomas Edison and Alexander Graham Bell, authors Laura Ingalls Wilder and Robert Frost, presidents Theodore Roosevelt, Woodrow Wilson, and Franklin Roosevelt, and military leader Douglas MacArthur.

 Homeschooling has a fantastic pedigree.